ericmedvet/slides/intro-ml-er-2223/01-intro.md

 2nd part (3 CFUs, 24 hours): .note[just for [IN20](https://corsi.units.it/IN20/descrizione-corso) and [IN19](https://corsi.units.it/IN20/descrizione-corso)]
 - what is evolutionary computation?
-- significan applications in robotics
+- significant applications in robotics

 Focus on **methodology**:
 - how to **design**, build, and **evaluate** a ML (or EC) system?